Rafblack/Attest/README.md

 The app skeleton uses [Milligram](https://milligram.io/) (v1.3) minimalist CSS framework by default.
 You can, however, replace it with any other library or custom styles.

+application made for a bank to automate the process of making attestations.
+It uses phpword to generate a Word document based on the info provided in the form by the user The user can access, edit, or delete any previously made attestations.